nuree-cit/linux-assignment1/README.md

 2. Create an API token
 3. Use the API token to authenticate `doctl`
 4. Generate SSH keys
-5. connect SSH keys to DigitalOcean
+5. Upload a public key to DigitalOcean
-6. Create a `.yaml`
+6. Configure the cloud-init File
 7. Create a droplet
 8. Connect the droplet to `config`